We intend to provide easy access to the information you need to be an informed consumer of an MIT education.

 This policy pertains to overpayments made by a student, their family, and/or sponsors.
 Overpayments made by certain third parties, such as the Department of Veterans Affairs, are not subject to this policy.
 Overpayments/refunds as a result of federal loans and/or scholarships are also exempt.

 MIT is the largest source of financial aid to its students.
 Students also receive financial aid from federal, state, and private sources.

 All aid awarded by MIT to undergraduates is based on need and meets the full need.
-Learn more about what types of scholarships, grants, loans, and jobs available in the Types of Aid section.
+Learn more about what types of scholarships, grants, loans, and jobs are available in the Types of Aid section.

 Financial aid for graduate students is, in large part, provided by individual departments.
 The amount of aid graduate students receive varies significantly.
 Financial support includes fellowships, traineeships, teaching and research assistantships.
 Most forms of support are granted for merit, while others are granted for some combination of merit and need.
 Graduate students are also eligible for need and non-need based loans.
-The Office of the Dean for Graduate Education has information on graduate fellowships, traineeships, and teaching and research assistantships and SFS has information on loans.
+The Office of Graduate Education has information on graduate fellowships, traineeships, and teaching and research assistantships and SFS has information on loans.